nishanthmarer/nishanthmarer.github.io/_pages/about.md

 - **Algorithm Design** for communications systems and terrain-augmented channel models
 - **Software Engineering** with experience in C/C++, Python, and design pattern methodologies

 My work has been published in respected venues including Proceedings of SPIE and MDPI IoT as a co-author on papers addressing terrain-augmented channel models and transformer-based approaches for communication systems.
-Prior to my academic research, I worked as a Senior Software Engineer at Siemens, where I filed a patent for an algorithm to optimize numerical solvers and mentored interns.
+Prior to my academic research, I worked as a Senior Software Engineer (C++ Developer) at Siemens in the Smart Grid Infrastructure (SGI) R&D team, where I filed a patent for an ML algorithm optimizing numerical solvers and additionally mentored interns.

 I bring a unique blend of research expertise and practical implementation ability to technical challenges.
 My background combines academic research with software engineering experience, offering a valuable perspective on translating advanced concepts into effective solutions.